Program Internet Access

 Since most email programs use the same settings, this shouldn't be a problem except that terminology and the location of these settings may be different.
 Have a look at your email client's support pages to learn how to configure your program with the information available from your ISP.

-You can verify your email user name and password by checking them on your ISP's webmail service via your browser.
+You can verify your email user name and password by checking them on your ISP's webmail service with your browser.
 If the combination fails, you can try various combinations to see what is the correct combination.
 Call your ISP if you continue to have problems.

 All ISPs now provide some sort of webmail service to their customers.
+Telus uses a commercial Gmail account (you log into Google with your Telus email address and password).

 Webmail services usually require you use your complete email address (not just your user name).
 A full email address may also be required for your email program.